 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The demographics of the Group's customer base, including the default risk of the industry and country in which customers operate, have less of an influence on credit risk.
-Approximately 27% (2011 - 30%) of the Group's revenue is attributable to sales transactions with two customers.
-The Group's revenue is mainly generated through sales transactions concluded with customers situated in the United Kingdom.
+Approximately 29% (2012 - 27%) of the Group's revenue is attributable to sales transactions with two customers.
+The Group's sales to one customer exceeded 10% of total sales for the year.
+Sales to this customer amounted to Eur3,526,766 and emanated from the United Kingdom segment.
 The amounts due by the Group's significant customers, included in trade receivables are analysed as follows:

-2012 2011
+2013 2012

-EUR EUR
+Eur Eur

+Lorgoot dobtor 429.580 624.259

-Largest debtor 624,259 726,705
+Largest debtor -, - ,

-Largest two debtors 1,059,052 856,556
+Largest two debtors 842,855 1,059,052

-Largest three debtors 1,323,202 958,895
+Largest three debtors 1,149,236 1,323,202